“Can I receive SSDI and child support at the same time?”

 Can your Social Security benefits be divided up in a divorce in Texas?

-Another common question that I receive is whether or not your Social Security Disability benefits can be divided up in a divorce.
+Another common question I receive is whether or not your Social Security Disability benefits can be divided up in a divorce.
 While they are not part of your community estate in Texas and subject to a just and right division with your spouse, they do count as income and would be part of the calculation of child support payments.
 Falling behind on child support payments means that at the most 50% of your monthly disability payments can be extracted for paying back child support.

 What about benefits through the Veterans Administration?
 How are those treated in a divorce?